BlueSCSI/BlueSCSI-v2/lib/SCSI2SD/readme.txt

     In-built active terminator.
     Can optional supply terminator power back to the SCSI bus Emulates a non-removable hard drive for maximum compatibility.
-    Firmware updatable over USB
+    Supports sector sizes from 64 bytes to 2048 bytes Firmware updatable over USB
     Highly configurable over USB
         Selectable SCSI ID
         Selectable parity support
         Enable/disable Unit Attention Condition
-        Artificial limits on the SCSI disk size (eg. limit size to 4G to avoid OS bugs)
+        Artificial limits on the SCSI disk size (eg. limit size to 4G to avoid OS bugs) Sector size (can also be set via the SCSI MODE SELECT command, as sent by SCSI format utilities).

 Technical Specifications